Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Violent Crimes

 Violent crimes include murder, rape, robbery, and aggravated assault.
-In 2020, there were 2,725 violent crime instances in Cincinnati.
+A recent annual report showed that there were 2,597 violent crime instances in Cincinnati over the last year.
+[Source]

-The murder rate is 18.9 per 100,000 people, compared to the national average of 5.
+The murder rate according to Neighborhood Scout is 0.24 per 1,000 people, compared to the national average of .06 per 1,000 people.
 The COVID-19 pandemic saw a dramatic increase in violent crime – police believe the 10 p.m. alcohol curfew increased gun violence.

 Property Crimes

 Property crimes include other crime types that don’t involve violence, such as theft, larceny, and burglary.
-In Cincinnati, there were 11,224 property crimes in 2020.
+In Cincinnati, a recent report shows 11,747 annual instances of property crime.

-Many thefts tend to happen around university campuses and the Central Business District where most cars are broken into and stolen.
+Many thefts tend to happen around university campuses and the Central Business District where cars are sometimes broken into and stolen.

 Common Scams in Cincinnati

 There aren’t many common scams in Cincinnati.
-It is an issue, but if you compare Cincinnati to other cities, it isn’t any worse than the average.
+If you compare Cincinnati to other cities, it isn’t any worse than the average.
 Just make sure that you do not pay anything upfront without receiving the good or service, that you double-check your change, and that you negotiate all financial deals before you make them.

 When in bars, entertainment venues, and clubs, make sure that you do not ever leave your drink unattended or accept any drinks from strangers.